Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/ProgrammingForTheWeb/Chapter-12-Designing-web-applications/Section-02-Model-elements-that-form-a-web-development-system/index.md

 ## Why it matters

+!!! builds-on "Builds on"
+    This section builds on [12.1 The role of the W3C and web standards](../Section-01-The-role-of-the-W3C-and-web-standards/index.md).

 Modern web applications are complex systems with multiple interconnected components.
 Understanding how client-side code, server-side logic, databases, and APIs work together helps developers design scalable, maintainable web solutions.
 This knowledge forms the foundation for building real-world web applications.

 ## Concepts